SUPERNOVA: Eliciting General Reasoning in LLMs with Reinforcement Learning on Natural Instructions: Experiments

-We apply several data intervention strategies to the best-performing dataset from \S\ref{sec:mixing_results} (Micro-Top2) and report results on BBEH-mini in Table~2.
+\paragraph{Impact of Data Interventions.} We apply several data intervention strategies to the best-performing dataset from \S\ref{sec:mixing_results} (Micro-Top2) and report results on BBEH-mini in Appendix Table~\ref{tab:interventions_results}.
 Surprisingly, none of the interventions improve over the original data.
-While Going Against Prior achieves the highest performance among the interventions ($22.6\%$), it still falls short of Micro-Top2.
-This suggests that synthetically generated interventions can degrade data quality, and that improving already high-quality data through such interventions is non-trivial.
+While Going Against Prior achieves the highest performance among the interventions ($22.6\%$), is comparable to but does not exceed Micro Top2.
+Thus, such synthetically generated interventions on the question are not effective in improving downstream reasoning performance with RLVR.